Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 If you install it for a specific user it will be in (default-user used as example):
 ```
-.\data\default-user\extensions
+.\data\default-user\extensions\Extension Name
 ```
+> [!NOTE]

-Users without administrative rights will not be able to uninstall global extensions.
+> Users without administrative rights will not be able to uninstall global extensions.

 ## How do I enable/disable, update, remove, or switch the branch of an extension

+> [!WARNING]
-Before you do this, ensure your api profile and preset are both saved (the below operations will refresh sillytavern and will cause you to lose unsaved changes).
+> Before you do this, ensure your api profile and preset are both saved (the below operations will refresh sillytavern and will cause you to lose unsaved changes).

 In the extensions panel, on the upper right, will be a manage extensions button (same 3 block pyramid icon).